OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 **The focus of this project was food and food products, so additional curation will be needed for other isolation sources (e.g. environment, farm, animal, food processing environments (slaughterhouse/processing), and wastewater sources).*

-**Where categorization exist(s) for both IFSAC and the manually curated isolation source data, the IFSAC category is output (as the priority) by the script in the final 'Source' column**
+**Where categorization exist(s) for both IFSAC and the manually curated isolation source data, the IFSAC category is output as the priority by the script in the final 'Source' column**

 ## Usage:

-Download and unpack source_and_resistance.py, sources.csv, and resistance_genes.csv files into desired folder.
+Download and unpack source_and_resistance.py, sources_IFSAC.csv, sources.csv, and resistance_genes.csv files into desired folder.

-This code searches through the NCBI metadata isolation_source, AMR_genotypes, and stress_genotypes columns, so if using your own csv file make sure the column headings in your file are isolation_source, AMR_genotypes, and stress_genotypes for columns containing the source, AMR genes, and biocide/metal resistance genes (respectively).
+This code searches through the NCBI metadata IFSAC_category, isolation_source, AMR_genotypes, and stress_genotypes columns, so if you are using your own custom csv file make sure the column headings in your file are isolation_source, AMR_genotypes, and stress_genotypes for columns containing the source, AMR genes, and biocide/metal resistance genes (respectively).
 Alternatively, you can just edit the python script.

 \
 From command line: